The specific goals of the masters degree are to help students:

+The specific goals of the masters degree are to help students:

+>

-In addition to satisfying all admission requirements of the JMU graduate school, applicants must submit the following:
+> In addition to satisfying all admission requirements of the JMU graduate school, applicants must submit the following:

-- A research statement that explains how the graduate program relates to the applicant's prior experience, how specific faculty research agendas speak to the applicant’s own interests, and how the program fits into his or her long-term professional goals
+> - A research statement that explains how the graduate program relates to the applicant's prior experience, how specific faculty research agendas speak to the applicant’s own interests, and how the program fits into his or her long-term professional or academic goals

-- Three letters of recommendation from people who are qualified based on direct experience with the student to comment on the applicant's academic preparation and professional experience
+> - Three letters of recommendation from people who are qualified based on direct experience with the student to comment on the applicant's academic preparation and professional experience

-- 20-30 pages (or the equivalent) of academic and/or professional sample documents (essays, reports, proposals, websites, visual campaigns, etc.) comprised of one or more manuscripts.
+> - 20-30 pages (or the equivalent) of academic and/or professional documents (essays, reports, proposals, websites, visual campaigns, etc.) comprised of one or more manuscripts.

-Nonnative speakers of English must take the Test of English as a Foreign Language and receive a score of at least 570 (paper) or 88 (electronic).
+> Nonnative speakers of English must take the Test of English as a Foreign Language and receive a score of at least 570 (paper) or 88 (electronic).